Frequently Asked Questions

 Why do I need to keep taking HIV treatment even if I don’t feel sick?

-Missing doses of antiretrovirals (ARVs) can cause the amount of virus in the body to rise.
-This may result in the virus becoming resistant to a particular HIV treatment, possibly making that treatment not work as well, including reducing the preventative benefits.
+Missing doses of ARVs can cause the amount of HIV virus in the body to rise.
+This may result in the virus becoming resistant to specific ARVs, possibly making those medications not work as well.

 Can HIV treatment be taken during pregnancy?

-Antiretrovirals (ARVs) not only keep expectant mothers with HIV healthy, but are also extremely effective at preventing HIV from mother to child.
+Antiretroviral treatment (ARVs) keep expectant pregnant people with HIV healthy.
+They are also highly effective at preventing HIV from transmitting from pregnant person to child during pregnancy, childbirth and breast/chestfeeding.

-If a woman with HIV takes ARVs as prescribed throughout pregnancy, labor and delivery, and treatment is provided to the baby after birth, usually for 4-6 weeks, the risk of passing the virus is one percent or less.
+If a pregnant person with HIV takes ARVs as prescribed throughout pregnancy, labor and delivery, and treatment is provided to the baby for two to six weeks after birth, the risk of passing the virus is less than 1%, but not zero.

-Women with HIV who are pregnant or planning on becoming pregnant should talk with a health care provider to determine the best health care options for them and their baby.
+People with HIV who are pregnant or planning on becoming pregnant should talk with a healthcare provider to determine the best options for them and their baby.

 Does insurance (including Medicaid and Medicare) cover HIV treatment?

-Most health insurance—including Medicaid, Medicare, and private insurance—covers HIV medication and care.
-However, depending on the plan, individuals with HIV may be responsible for paying certain out-of-pocket expenses, including co-pays, coinsurance, and deductibles.
+Most health insurance—including Medicaid, Medicare and private insurance—covers HIV medication and care.
+However, depending on the health insurance plan, people with HIV may need to pay certain out-of-pocket expenses, including co-pays, coinsurance and deductibles.

-Plans (especially private plans) may also have different formularies, which means that not all plans will cover all HIV drugs available on the market.
+Certain healthcare plans may not cover all HIV drugs on the market.
 Check the details of your health plan to see what is covered.

 See: What options are available to help pay for HIV treatment and care?